mgjeon/jaxpi/examples/allen_cahn/README.md

 python main.py --config ./configs/sota.py
 ```

-After training, edit the following line in the configuration file to get the final predicted error and visualization.
+After training, use the following command to get the final predicted error and visualization.

 ```
-config.mode = "eval"
+python main.py --config.mode=eval
 ```

 Our methods have managed to reduce the best relative $L^2$ error to